Mothers On The Move (MOMs)

 The MOMs program is much more.
-We encourage mothers to volunteer their time to other worthy causes such as Toys for Tots, MANNA Food Bank and the Steadfast House to name a few.
+We encourage families to volunteer their time to other worthy causes such as Toys for Tots, MANNA Food Bank and the Steadfast House to name a few.
 This helps them to increase their self-esteem, understanding that we can all help one another - we all have skills and talents.
 We also offer beauty days, physical health days, parent tips and often have guest speakers present at our meetings.
 We provided weekly Wednesday meeting times as well as one-on-one and nightly socials.

 Participants set goals, enroll in classes and apply for financial aid.

-Women in the MOMS program also hold small fundraisers to help fund the program.
+Participants in the MOMS program also hold small fundraisers to help fund the program.
 For example, they made face scrubs, and have chocolate covered strawberry sales.
 These activities also help to build support and cohesiveness among the group.

 To learn more about this program, please contact Whitney at (828)-450-7503 or via email at WRea@verneremail.org

-SPONSOR A MOM
+SPONSOR A PARTICIPANT